univention/univention-corporate-server/doc/app-center/configurations.rst

 Join script
 ~~~~~~~~~~~

-The joinscript :file:`inst` is executed on the UCS host system after the
+The joinscript :file:`inst` is executed on the UCS host system after the Docker
-Docker container is configured.
-Please refer to the `Developer
+container is configured.
+Please refer to :ref:`chap-join` in the UCS Developer
-Reference <univention-dev-reference-join_>`_
-about how to write a join script.
-In principle a join script is a script
+Reference about how to write a join script.
+In principle a join script is a
-that runs after the installation of an app and it has write access to
+script that runs after the installation of an app and it has write access to the
-the LDAP directory service.
-If it runs successfully, the join script may
+LDAP directory service.
+If it runs successfully, the join script may save this
-save this information in a status file.
-If this does not happen, the
+information in a status file.
+If this does not happen, the user is constantly
-user is constantly reminded to re-run the join script.
-So the join
-script does not need to run successfully.
-The installation will not be
+reminded to re-run the join script.
+So the join script does not need to run
-aborted at this point.
-But of course at some point it should run through
 successfully.
+The installation will not be aborted at this point.
+But of course
+at some point it should run through successfully.

 .. _installation-joinscript-helper: